-Welcome to The Barn at Mead Farm, Hope Valley, Derbyshire S33 6SF
+Welcome to The Barn at Mead Farm, Hope, Hope Valley, Derbyshire S33 6SF

-The Barn has been lovingly rebuilt in the original stone to reflect its history but with the benefits of modern living within.
+The Barn has been lovingly rebuilt in the original stone to reflect its history but with the benefits of modern living.
 The bedrooms feature vaulted ceilings with exposed beams and trusses.
-The ground floors are fully tiled with underfloor heating, with adjustable radiators in the bedrooms.
-The original barn has been divided into two adjoining cottages, the smaller being the Acorn which sleeps two and the Oaks which will sleep up to five guests, all with ensuite bedrooms.
+The original barn has been divided into two cottages, the The Acorn which sleeps two and The Oaks which will sleep five guests, all with ensuite bathrooms.

-Light and airy with a contemporary feel, an ideal place to relax after a long days walk.
-Both cottages are totally non-smoking, as are the shared garden and patio areas around the vicinity of the barn.
-Please note that we have sheep in the pastures and therefore access to the land around the farm may be restricted in the spring.
-There is a grassed area to the rear of the barn which is kept animal free and is for the use of guests.
+Light and airy with a contemporary feel, it is the ideal place to relax after a long days walk.
+Both cottages are totally non-smoking.
+Whilst no longer a working farm we regularly have pedigree sheep in the adjoining fields.
+There is a grassed area to the rear of the barn which is kept animal free all year round and is for the sole use of guests.

-Both cottages have central heating and are fully equipped with hopefully everything you will need for a home away from home.
+Both cottages are centrally heated with underfloor heating and are fully equipped with everything you will need for a home away from home.
 We provide all towels and bedlinen.

 Location and Amenties:

 Mead Farm is situated in the heart of The Peak National Park with easy access to walks in every direction.
-With views to both Win Hill and Losehill, it is in an area of outstanding beauty, but within reach of local amenities.
-Whilst no longer a working farm we regularly have pedigree livestock and rare breed sheep in the adjoining fields.
-FOR THIS REASON, REGRETTABLY WE DO NOT TAKE DOGS OR PETS OF ANY DESCRIPTION.
+With views to both Win Hill and Lose Hill, it is in an area of outstanding beauty, but within easy reach of local amenities.
+Regrettably we do not take pets with the exception of fully trained assistance dogs.